vegarringdal/web-app/README.md

 Will need redis as for session state, oracle for database (we use oracle at work...) and azure ad for userlogin (user only, access roles will be in database)

+Everyhting will be built for using updatable views with instead of update on oracle.
+Atm only limit Ive seen is not beeing able to use returning i inserts

 [repo](https://github.com/vegarringdal/web-rad-backend)